Friedrich42/murrr.space/content/posts/smartid-integration.md

 After you sent the verification code to the user, he needs to confirm it in the SmartID application.

 Relying party server will return a certificate, which you need to parse and verify.

+Here is a code example on how to parse certificate:

 ```python
 from asn1crypto.x509 import Certificate as Asn1CryptoCertificate